 Bike Rack Removal for Construction Projects

 Students, faulty, and staff who leave campus during the summer are strongly encouraged to find an alternate location to store their bikes for the summer.
-TTM operates a summer abandoned bicycle abatement program by collecting all bikes left at the University as abandoned over the summer months.
-This sweep cleans up unwanted and abandoned bikes left on campus, clogging busy bike racks, and helps prepare the campus for the new student arrivals in the fall.
-This large scale abatement normally occurs a week or two after Spring Semester/Maymester.
+TTM operates a summer abandoned bicycle abatement program by collecting all bikes left at the university as abandoned during the summer months.
+This sweep cleans up unwanted and abandoned bikes left on campus, clogging busy bike racks, and helps prepare the campus for the new student arrivals in the autumn.
+This large-scale abatement normally occurs a week or two after Spring Semester, Maymester.
 Bicycles will be tagged as abandoned and given two (2) weeks to be moved.
 Bicycles not moved after those two (2) weeks will be impounded and issued a citation for abandonment, removed from the bike rack, and impounded.
-The bike will be stored in our impound facility and held waiting owner pick up for 90 days.
+The bike will be stored in TTM's impound facility and held waiting owner pick-up for 90 days.

-In rare cases, bicycles may need to be removed without notice due to campus emergencies.
-Bicycles removed for emergencies will be impounded and held for safekeeping in the impound storage facility awaiting owner pickup.
+In rare cases, bicycles may need to be removed without notice because of campus emergencies.
+Bicycles removed for emergencies will be impounded and held for safekeeping in the impound storage facility awaiting owner pick-up.

-If you think your bike may have been impounded, please contact the OSU Transportation and Traffic Management office at 614-292-7433 or e-mail email@example.com.
-(Please note that the locks have been cut during impoundment and a new lock will be needed.)
+If you think your bike may have been impounded, please contact Ohio State's Transportation and Traffic Management office at 614-292-7433 or e-mail firstname.lastname@example.org.
+Please note that the locks have been cut during impoundment and a new lock will be needed.

-To release a bike, owners will need to provide proof of ownership (bike lock key, sales receipt of bike purchase, etc.), show a photo ID, complete paperwork, and make payment for the citation in order to claim the bike.
+To claim a bike, owners will need to provide proof of ownership (bike lock key, sales receipt of bike purchase, etc.), show a photo ID, complete the paperwork, and make payment for the citation.
 After 90 days, the university has the authority to sell, surplus, destroy, recycle or otherwise dispose of any removed bicycle.

 Transportation and Traffic Management is not responsible for the cost of locks, chains, other security devices, or any other item that may be damaged or destroyed as a result of removing any bicycle, including incidental damages that may occur to the bicycles during the impoundment process.
 Transportation and Traffic Management has no responsibility or liability to replace or make compensation for such items.